dlanger/nose-parallel/README.rst

 A plugin to help split up your tests runs across multiple machines.

-In an ideal world, test suites should be fast enough that they can be run locally without extra engineering.
-This plugin is there to help when you can't get that to happen.
+In an ideal world, test suites should be fast enough that they can be run locally on a single machine without extra engineering.
+This plugin is there to help when you can't make that to happen.

 This **won't** help you run tests in parallel on one machine in different threads; that's what the built-in `multiprocess